techquest/api-jam/README.md

 ##How do I use the Payment Gateway API?
-See steps below:
+Payment Gateway enables merchants to accept payment from their customers.
+See the steps below:

-Decide what VAS service you want to provide to the customer
+* Decide what VAS service you want to provide to the customer

-Get an Access Token from Interswitch
+* Get an Access Token from Interswitch

-Collect Payment Instrument (Card details) from customer
+* Collect Payment Instrument (Card details) from customer

-Package your request (See documentation here)
+* Package your request (See documentation here)

-Send your request to Interswitch Payment Gateway
+* Send your request to Interswitch Payment Gateway

-Process the response from Interswitch Payment Gateway
+* Process the response from Interswitch Payment Gateway

 ##How do I use the QuickTeller API?
 QuickTeller API will allow you to Pay for Bills, Transfer Funds to Account all from your Payment Instrument.
 See steps below:

-Get Quickteller Bills Category (See "get category" documentation here)
+* Get Quickteller Bills Category (See "get category" documentation here)

-Select a catory and get all the billers under the category (See "get biller by category" documentation here)
+* Select a catory and get all the billers under the category (See "get biller by category" documentation here)

-Select the biller, and request for customer details (e.g. if DSTV request for SmartCard Number, if PHCN request for Meter Number)
+* Select the biller, and request for customer details (e.g. if DSTV request for SmartCard Number, if PHCN request for Meter Number)

-Request for amount the customer will like to pay
+* Request for amount the customer will like to pay

-Validate customer details to ensure they are valid (See "bill inquiry" documentation here)
+* Validate customer details to ensure they are valid (See "bill inquiry" documentation here)

-Package your request to QuickTeller
+* Package your request to QuickTeller

-Send your request (See "send transaction" documentation here)
+* Send your request (See "send transaction" documentation here)

-Process the response from QuickTeller
+* Process the response from QuickTeller

 ##How do I use the Paycode API?
-See steps below:
+Paycode API enables customer to generate a one time code and use for payment or cash withdrawal at the ATM. see steps below:

-Request customer to sign in to QuickTeller by reqirecting to Interswitch Passport
+* Request customer to sign in to QuickTeller by reqirecting to Interswitch Passport

-Get Access Token returned by Interswitch Passport
+* Get Access Token returned by Interswitch Passport

-Use Access Token to get Customer's Payment Instrument (Cards)
+* Use Access Token to get Customer's Payment Instrument (Cards)

-Generate Paycode (See "Generate Paycode" documentation here)
+* Request customer to enter Payment instrument details (Card Expiry date, CVV, PIN)

-Process response
+* Generate Paycode (See "Generate Paycode" documentation here)

-Make a call to get payment methods, select one of the payment methods, Enter Payment method details (PIN, CVV, Expiry Date if required), generate Paycode using the selected payment method.
-See documentation here.
+* Process response

 ##How do I use the Loyalty API?